muscak/Master-Machine-Learning-Algorithms/Nonlinear-Algorithms/Support-Vector-Machines/README.md

 $$K(x, x_i) = \sum(x \times x_i)$$

 ### 3.2.
 Polynomial Kernel SVM
 Another kernel method is polynomial one which allows for curved lines in the input space.
 If $d=1$, this is the same as linear kernel.
+It computes relationships between pairs of observations. $x$ and $x_i$ refer to the two observations we want to calculate the high dimensional relationship for.
+And $d$ determines the degree of polynomial which is determined using cross validation.

 $$K(x, x_i) = 1 + \sum(x \times x_i)^d$$